The holidays are here! Yay…? While everyone around you seems joyful and excited, you may be wondering why you’re feeling so blue.

 Suppressing emotions is a road to depression.
 Emotional avoidance is one of the main causes of not only depression, but a wide range of psychological problems.
 Don’t be afraid of your feelings – they are already there in you.
 If you’re trying to avoid grief, loneliness, sadness or any other unpleasant emotion because you think it’s intolerable or dangerous or inappropriate, you’ll soon feel anxious about such emotion arising.
 Before you know it, you’ll invest so much energy in trying to suppress unpleasant feelings surfacing, that it will drain all your energy and become a negative experience itself.

 It’s OK to cry and feel sad or lonely.
 Give yourself some time to sit with your painful feelings and to accept them.
 Acceptance can feel relieving – it means you don’t have to spend a tremendous amount of energy anymore on pushing your feelings away.
 So, let yourself feel.
 THEN – and don’t forget this step – do something nice for yourself.
-This may be as simple as going out and socializing with friends, or it may even include a night in for yourself with some help from this tom ford weed or other relaxing products.
-Never let the stress of the holiday season get to you, and always ensure you find a little time to yourself.

 *** 2. Create new traditions. ***